Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 “Captain!”
 Morandi sighed.
 “How many times are you going to do this?”

 They had stolen away into one of the buildings deeper into town.
-Maria had initially wanted them to take a house by the stream from before but Ley and Werner had advised against it.
+Maria had initially wanted them to take a house by the stream but Ley and Werner had advised against it.

 “Doesn’t make sense to hang around a body of water for so long when we’ve got a water Elementalist and then some on our tails, does it?” was how Ley had put it.
 Werner had thought along the same lines, although he was much more serious when discussing the topic.
 He’d said something along the lines of “You should remain in Hapaira until you resolve the issue with the Elementalist.
 The Elementalist may utilize vitae extraneously and might catch you at a disadvantage if you return by sea.”

 Maria hadn’t been too concerned about the Elementalist herself, but Werner had been so thorough about it that she decided to relent.
 Maria personally thought that Werner thought too much.
 So did Atienna and Olive.
 Why spend all that time worrying when one could spend the time enjoying?

 That aside, it had been some time since Maria had been landlocked like this.
 The last time she’d been in one place for so long was a couple of years ago when she’d spent a week tearing through Cancer.
 She still hadn’t decided if she was fully enjoying this particular experience as much as that one yet.

 Chef Raul, on the other hand, was enamored with their current place of residence.
 Correction—he was enamored by the kitchen of the house since it was stocked full of dried herbs and all sorts of strange-tasting ingredients.
 He hadn’t stepped foot outside of the kitchen since their arrival.